 There may be another benefit of creating multiple partitions; for example, if you work in Windows and Linux environments simultaneously and want to copy data from both OS in a single USB drive.
 If you make a single partition on your Pen drive, you can either make them compatible with Windows or Linux.
 That means you can only use that USB thumb drive on Windows PC or Linux.
 But, when you create two partitions, one for Windows and the other for Linux, you can handle both OS data in a single USB thumb drive.

 Note: Formatting a thumb drive using FAT32 technology will use only up to 32GB of space, and if the drive is large, you will waste a lot of storage.

 Those who carry normal and sensitive data on the same thumb drive can create two partitions to keep them separate.
-One partition (with normal data) you can leave unprotected while the other (with sensitive data) can encrypt using BitLocker of Windows 10.
-Reasons may be a lot, but the whole thing is that if you have a large capacity pen drive, you should create partitions on it.
+One partition (with normal data) you can leave unprotected, while the other (with sensitive data) can encrypt using BitLocker of Windows 10.
+The reasons may be a lot, but the whole thing is that if you have a large capacity pen drive, you should create partitions on it.
 It will help you to segregate the data reliably.

 In this post, you will learn the following:-

 - Generate multiple partitions on a USB flash drive

 - Make multiple partitions with password protection on a USB flash drive

 How to create multiple partitions on a USB flash drive?